Does ‘Love’ Mean The Same Thing In Every Language?

 All of this fits neatly with recent research that confirmed that emotions are at once universal and expressed in ways that are highly dependent on our cultural upbringing.
 For the most part, every language has a built-in understanding that words associated with “joy” don’t belong in the same group as words associated with “regret,” but there are exceptions.
 For instance, some Austronesian languages associate “love” with “pity.”
 Pity the fool, for the fool is in love.

 So what’s “love” got to do with it if you’re living abroad?
 Here’s a brief synopsis of love in other languages.

 The Spanish language contains a number of affectionate expressions, including te quiero (a more casual, friendly version of “I love you”) and te amo (a more binding form of “I love you” that’s generally reserved for passionate, romantic love).

 If you wanted to actually tell someone that you desire or want them — which is how te quiero is literally translated into English — you could say te deseo.
 Saying te quiero to a friend is totally normal and not odd at all.

 To describe your love for tacos or sangria, you would use the verb encantarse.

-The frequent use of "I love you" in the States is so confounding to Chinese students of English that Chinese researchers authored a study to help teachers explain the phenomenon to their English students.
+The frequent use of “I love you” in the United States is so confounding to Chinese students of English that Chinese researchers authored a study to help teachers explain the phenomenon to their English students.